Rita Hayworth: Early career

 Hayworth appeared in five minor Columbia pictures and three minor independent movies in 1937.
 The following year, she appeared in five Columbia B movies.
 In 1939, Cohn pressured director Howard Hawks to use Hayworth for a small, but important, role as a man-trap in the aviation drama Only Angels Have Wings, in which she played opposite Cary Grant and Jean Arthur.

 Cohn began to build up Hayworth in 1940 in features such as Music in My Heart, The Lady in Question, and Angels Over Broadway.
 That year, she was first featured in a Life magazine cover story.
 While on loan to Warner Bros., Hayworth appeared as the second female lead in The Strawberry Blonde (1941), opposite James Cagney.

-She returned in triumph to Columbia Pictures, and was cast in the musical You'll Never Get Rich (1941) opposite Fred Astaire in one of the highest-budgeted films Columbia had ever made.
+With increased professional success she returned to Columbia Pictures, and was cast in the musical You'll Never Get Rich (1941) opposite Fred Astaire in one of the highest-budgeted films Columbia had ever made.
 The picture was so successful, the studio produced and released another Astaire-Hayworth picture the following year, You Were Never Lovelier.
 Astaire's biographer Peter Levinson writes that the dancing combination of Astaire and Hayworth was "absolute magnetism on the screen".
 Although Astaire made 10 films with Ginger Rogers, his other main dancing partner, Hayworth's sensuality surpassed Rogers' cool technical expertise.
 "Rita's youthful exuberance meshed perfectly with Fred's maturity and elegance", says Levinson.

 When Astaire was asked who his favorite dance partner was, he tried not answering the question, but later admitted it was Hayworth: "All right, I'll give you a name", he said.
 "But if you ever let it out, I'll swear I lied.
-It was Rita Hayworth."
+It was Rita Hayworth".
 Astaire commented that "Rita danced with trained perfection and individuality ...
-She was better when she was 'on' than at rehearsal."
+She was better when she was 'on' than at rehearsal".
 Biographer Charlie Reinhart describes the effect she had on Astaire's style:

 There was a kind of reserve about Fred.
 It was charming.
 It carried over to his dancing.
 With Hayworth there was no reserve.
 She was very explosive.
 And that's why I think they really complemented each other.